Reena Ninan: Good Trouble Productions (2020–present)

-Ninan has appeared in two C-SPAN Video Library videos to host topics of discussion including foreign policy with Rep. Bill Keating.
+Ninan moderated an event in December 2025 with Eli Sharabi, an Israeli citizen who endured 491 days in Hamas captivity.
+The event was sold out with 1,400 ticket sales.

+On May 16, 2026, Ninan was the keynote speaker delivering the commencement address for Columbian College of Arts and Sciences of George Washington University for the undergraduates celebration of graduation.

 Ninan is a former member of the Atlantic Council, the Rockefeller Foundation, and the Council on Foreign Relations.
 She currently works as a presider of their public forums.